nikolaydubina/everything-wrong-with-swiftdata/README.md

 ## iCloud

+- iCloud crashes when accessing non native Swift types (TODO: re-confirm this, this is very likely. past observation mixed with crahes due to nested field access)
+- iCloud crashes when accessing nested fields in predicates
 - iCloud schemas in Production cannot be deleted or changed. schemas are permanent and immutable.
 - there is no way to tell if sync is complete
 - there is no way to tell if sync is in-progress